1. Asset Purchase Transactions and Deal Structure

 4. Asset Purchase Transactions and Employee Transitions

-Employment continuity and obligations
+Employment Continuity and Obligations

 Asset Purchase Transactions typically require decisions regarding which employees will be offered continued employment.
 Wage, benefit, and seniority issues may create obligations that extend beyond closing.
 Misalignment between transaction terms and employment practices often leads to disputes or regulatory scrutiny.